Neuro-Ophthalmology & Neuro-Otology

-Neurofibromatosis type 2 has also been called central or acoustic neurofibromatosis because of its characteristic involvement of the central nervous system with tumors, especially meningiomas and acoustic neuromas that are now termed vestibular schwannomas (24).
-It is much less common than neurofibromatosis type 1, with which, historically, it was often confused (93).
-It accounts for 5% to 10% of all cases of neurofibromatosis (24).
-Neurofibromatosis type 2 is now well characterized clinically as an autosomal dominant disorder with genetic origins on the long arm of chromosome 22, distinct from neurofibromatosis type 1 (84; 103).
+Neurofibromatosis type 2 has also been called central or acoustic neurofibromatosis because of its characteristic involvement of the central nervous system (CNS) with tumors, especially meningiomas and acoustic neuromas that are now termed vestibular schwannomas (36).
+It is much less common than neurofibromatosis type 1, with which, historically, it was often confused (105).
+This is less of an issue in contemporary times.
+Neurofibromatosis type 2 accounts for 5% to 10% of all cases of neurofibromatosis (36).
+Neurofibromatosis type 2 is now well characterized clinically as an autosomal dominant disorder with genetic origins on the long arm of chromosome 22, distinct from neurofibromatosis type 1 (95; 121).

-Wishart reported the first patient with probable neurofibromatosis type 2 who had multiple intracranial tumors and no recorded cutaneous features (104).
-Harvey Cushing reported a case of acoustic neuromas in 1917 and considered it to be a form of neurofibromatosis because the pathological changes were so similar to those seen in von Recklinghausen cases (20).
-However, from the time of von Recklinghausen's report in 1865 until recently, neurofibromatosis type 1 and neurofibromatosis type 2 were frequently classified as the same disease and referred to as von Recklinghausen disease or multiple neurofibromatosis (93).
-The perception that neurofibromatosis type 1 and neurofibromatosis type 2 were 1 disease arose because café au lait spots and peripheral nerve tumors can occur in either condition (93).
-Following the recognition of the autosomal dominant inheritance pattern of acoustic neuromas, these tumors were considered 1 of the complications of neurofibromatosis type 1 (45).
+Wishart reported the first patient with probable neurofibromatosis type 2 who had multiple intracranial tumors and no recorded cutaneous features (122).
+Cushing reported a case of acoustic neuromas in 1917 and considered it to be a form of neurofibromatosis because the pathological changes were so similar to those seen in von Recklinghausen cases (31).
+However, since von Recklinghausen's report in 1865 and for many years later, neurofibromatosis type 1 and neurofibromatosis type 2 were frequently classified as the same disease and referred to as von Recklinghausen disease or multiple neurofibromatosis (105).
+The perception that neurofibromatosis type 1 and neurofibromatosis type 2 were one disease arose because café au lait spots and peripheral nerve tumors can occur in either condition (105).
+Following the recognition of the autosomal dominant inheritance pattern of acoustic neuromas, these tumors were considered one of the complications of neurofibromatosis type 1 (60).

-Gardiner and Frazier reported a large family from Pennsylvania with neurofibromatosis type 2 and suggested that the bilateral acoustic neuromas represented a separate form of neurofibromatosis (38).
-The subclassification was not adopted at that time, however.
-A large study of neurofibromatosis in 1956 reported 5% of patients with what was called multiple neurofibromatosis, who had bilateral acoustic neuromas and, in retrospect, probably had neurofibromatosis type 2 (93).
+Gardiner and Frazier reported a large family from Pennsylvania with neurofibromatosis type 2 and suggested that the bilateral acoustic neuromas represented a separate form of neurofibromatosis (52).
+However, the subclassification was not adopted at that time.
+A large study of neurofibromatosis in 1956 reported 5% of patients with what was called multiple neurofibromatosis, who had bilateral acoustic neuromas and, in retrospect, probably had neurofibromatosis type 2 (105).

-A follow-up study of the Gardiner and Frazier family in 1970 again concluded that the condition was different from von Recklinghausen disease and suggested that it be called central neurofibromatosis (106).
-This subclassification was more widely accepted by the 1980s (49; 80), and the natural history of neurofibromatosis type 2, with its greater morbidity and mortality in the majority of affected individuals, was recognized (46; 58).
-Moreover, the absence of acoustic neuromas in neurofibromatosis type 1 was also appreciated (81).
-The NIH Consensus Panel agreed in 1987 on clinical guidelines for diagnosis and nomenclature, recommending the name neurofibromatosis type 2 rather than central or acoustic neurofibromatosis (70).
-The mapping of the neurofibromatosis type 2 gene to chromosome 22 confirmed the impression of neurofibromatosis type 2 as a distinct entity (84).
+A follow-up study of the Gardiner and Frazier family in 1970 again concluded that the condition was different from von Recklinghausen disease and suggested that it be called central neurofibromatosis (123).
+This subclassification was more widely accepted by the 1980s (66; 93), and the natural history of neurofibromatosis type 2, with its greater morbidity and mortality in the majority of affected individuals, was recognized (61; 74).
+Moreover, the absence of acoustic schwannomas in neurofibromatosis type 1 was also appreciated (94).
+The NIH Consensus Panel agreed in 1987 on clinical guidelines for diagnosis and nomenclature, recommending the name neurofibromatosis type 2 rather than central or acoustic neurofibromatosis (81).
+The mapping of the neurofibromatosis type 2 gene to chromosome 22 confirmed the impression of neurofibromatosis type 2 as a distinct entity (95).
+The most widely known clinical diagnostic criteria for neurofibromatosis type 2 are the Manchester criteria, first established in 1992.
 Research surrounding neurofibromatosis type 2 has been dominated by gene studies and the process in which these gene abnormalities impact disease course.
 This translational research has guided current research efforts in neurofibromatosis type 2 and has subsequent powerful clinical impact in future potential therapeutic options.

 Children.
 Although neurofibromatosis 2 most commonly presents in adulthood, approximately 20% of patients will present before the age of 15.
-Symptoms referable to vestibular schwannomas are uncommon in children at presentation and account for only 15% to 30% of patients.
-Visual symptoms are common presenting complaints for children, such as strabismus because of a cranial nerve schwannoma, cataract, visual loss due to a retinal lesion, or proptosis due to an orbital ridge meningioma.
-Unilateral facial nerve paralysis due to a seventh nerve schwannoma or seizures due to a meningioma are also presenting complaints in some children (27; 26).
+Symptoms referable to vestibular schwannomas are uncommon in children at presentation and account for only 15% to 30% of patients; however, schwannomas at any other location and skin plaques should raise high suspicion for neurofibromatosis type 2 in children.
+Visual symptoms are common presenting complaints for children, such as strabismus secondary to a cranial nerve schwannoma, cortical wedge cataract, visual loss due to a retinal lesion, such as a retinal hamartoma, or proptosis due to an orbital ridge meningioma.
+Mononeuropathies, especially unilateral facial or third nerve palsies, foot or wrist drops due to a nerve schwannomas, or seizures due to meningiomas (usually of non-meningothelial/arachnoidal origin), are also presenting complaints in some children (39).

 Bilateral vestibular schwannomas or

-Unilateral vestibular schwannoma plus any two of the following: meningioma, schwannoma, or juvenile posterior lenticular opacities or
+Unilateral vestibular schwannoma plus any two of the following: meningioma, schwannoma, glioma, neurofibroma, cataract in the form of posterior subcapsular lenticular opacities, or cortical wedge cataract or

 First-degree relative with neurofibromatosis type 2 plus: